 During your student's college years, you will hear about an aspect of the university's history that continues to guide the campus today: the Wisconsin Idea.
-The Wisconsin Idea charges the university to stretch beyond the borders of the campus and to share its ideas and knowledge.
+The Wisconsin Idea signifies a general principle: that education should influence people's lives beyond the boundaries of the classroom.
 The Wisconsin Experience interprets that philosophy for students, encouraging them to apply learning inside and outside the classroom to make the world a better place.